carbon-language/carbon-lang/docs/design/generics/details.md

 compile.
-You are still allowed to declare templated type arguments as having an interface type, and this will add a requirement that the type satisfy the interface independent of whether that is needed to compile the function body, but it is strictly optional (you might do this to get clearer error messages, document expectations, or express that a type has certain semantics beyond what is captured in its member function names and signatures).
+You are still allowed to declare templated type arguments as having an interface type, and this will add a requirement that the type satisfy the interface independent of whether that is needed to compile the function body, but it is strictly optional.
+You might still do this to get clearer error messages, document expectations, or express that a type has certain semantics beyond what is captured in its member function names and signatures).

 The last piece of the puzzle is how the caller of the function can produce a value with the right type.
 Let's say the user has a value of type `Widget`, and